HOW TO TAKE A SHOWER

 Deodorants.
 Use as little as possible.
 Try to use a very natural product.
 Some people just use hydrogen peroxide spray or a little scented soap under the arms.
 AVOID ALL ANTI-PERSPIRANTS because they all contain highly toxic aluminum.
 Do not use a deodorant stone or deodorant crystal, as these also contain aluminum.
 Also, do not use Weleda Citrus Deodorant, as this also contains aluminum although it is not on the label.

 Turning down the water temperature at the end of your shower.
 Some people end their shower by turning down the water temperature.
 It is a kind of toning for the skin.
 Also, when you get out of the shower, you will not feel cold.
-This is a good idea.
+As long as you donÕt become chilled, this is a good idea.